 Procedures for summative assessment need to be fair, valid and reliable and ensure that the work submitted is that of the registered candidate.
 Cheating can take the form of impersonation for a written examination or plagiarism of another's work.
-Copying of material from the web is a particular issue in e-learning contexts.
+Copying of material from the web is a particular issue in blended and online education contexts.

 Curriculum designers should consider all the intended learning outcomes for a programme, and ensure that there is an overall strategy for their assessment.